alexpeaceca/about-me/README.md

 >   - Validate the test object is complete and works as the stakeholders expect it to.
 >   - Trigger failures and find defects.
 >
-> - The context of testing will vary, depending upon the project.
-The concepts of testing are the same.
+> - Testing strategies should be tailored for the context of the individual project.
+The fundementals of testing are the same, regardless of the project.
 >

-## How I Write (Testcases and Automation).
+## Sample Testcases and Automation Examples
 ![alt-text](https://github.com/alexpeaceca/about-me/blob/main/assets/asset_hackernews-remix-react_local_screen_001.png)
 > 🖥️  ^ Sample Test Object - [Hacker News Clone](https://github.com/alexpeaceca/hackernews-remix-react ) (fork) (React, Remix, Typescript, Node)

-> #### Test Features:
+> #### Test Coverage Features:
 >
 > - #### ✅ Testcases and Testcase Management Examples:
 >   - Functional Testcases aligned to Page Objects.
 >   - Simple, effective Testcases.
 Ideally targeting a single unit of functionality.
+>   - Page Object Model (pom) for Frontend Tests.
 >   - Testcases are indexed and tagged, aligning to both Manaul Testcases and Automated Tests (grep).
 >   - Testcases are in CSV, formatted for quick import to Testcaes Management Tools (Testrail, etc.)
 >